What better time to launch your new product then right now?

 Steve Jobs’ keynotes kept people on the edge of their seats waiting for that, “one more thing,” that was usually the most exciting feature of all.
 P.T.
 Barnum had to actually trick his audience into leaving with signs and arrows touting, “The Great Egress!” so the next paying audience could enter.

 You may not be a Jobs or a Barnum, but you can still do something to make your next launch an event.
 You could, like we did several times, make your important announcements at a leading industry event.
-(Shout out to Web Summit for being part of our magic fairy dust of our round of Series A funding.)
+(Shout out to Web Summit for being part of the magic fairy dust that inspired our Series A round--and also where we made the announcement.)

 #3 Embolden your brand